 Diagnosing Lyme Disease in dogs is a complicated issue.
 To confirm a diagnosis one not only has to have a positive test result, but also a history of tick exposure, compatible symptoms, exclusion of other diseases, and possibly response to antibiotic treatment.
 “Laboratory results alone are not prima facie evidence of infection but must be interpreted with regard to the pretest probability of the disease existing in the patient.”

-Recently a new antibody test (a test that measures the response of the immune system to the Lyme organism) has been developed for use in the veterinary clinic to test for Lyme Disease (SNAP 3DX).
-In addition, there are two other tests that can be sent out to a laboratory, namely an ELISA test and a Western Blot test.
+Recently a new antibody test (a test that measures the response of the immune system to the Lyme organism) has been developed for use in the veterinary clinic to test for Lyme Disease (SNAP 4DX).
 However, “detection of antibody against B. burgdorferi is not definitive evidence of active or incipient Lyme Disease, nor an indication of the need for treatment. ” If the 4DX test is positive for Lyme disease and the dog is showing symptoms, a quantitative C6 antibody test should be perfomred.
 This test is more specific for detecting the presence of the Lyme organism.
 Once dogs are exposed to B. burgdorferi they may continue to test positive for months, years or indefinitely following infection and resolution of the disease.
 The tests just cannot differentiate between dogs with active infection and those with antibodies from an earlier exposure.
 One study actually found that 89.6% of healthy dogs tested positive for B. burgdorferi exposure!
 Blood tests for Lyme Disease should be reserved for dogs with a history and clinical signs that are highly suggestive of active Lyme Disease.

 If your dog should develop symptoms of Lyme Disease and has a positive test result, prompt treatment with antibiotics (doxycycline or amoxicillin) for 30 days will resolve the disease.
 However, a course of antibiotics based solely on the basis of a routine test result is unlikely to reduce the chance of getting sick or in preventing reexposure.
-Therefore, treatment should only be given to dogs with symptoms of Lyme Disease and a positive test result and a high C6 antibody.
+Therefore, treatment should only be given to dogs with symptoms of Lyme Disease, a positive test result and a high C6 antibody.

 The best prevention is to prevent exposure to ticks.
 Avoid grassy or wooded areas, or areas with leaf litter especially during the late Spring and early Fall.
 Check your dog daily after being outside during tick season.
 Look closely around the head and ears, the areas where ticks usually attach.
 Preventic collars and Frontline can also be used to control ticks on your pet, but remember these products are toxic and are not used on people.
 Do you really want to put something on your pet that is not approved for use on yourself?
 There are natural tick repellents on the market.
 These can help reduce the overall number of ticks on your pet, but still require a thorough “tick check” after going into a tick infested area.
 Interestingly, a swath of mulch placed between wooded areas and lawns can provide an effective impediment to tick movement into the yard.